Winchester Thurston School welcomes admission applications from international students. In order to apply for admission, international students must:

 Why should international students attend WT?

 WT leads the way in educational innovation, rigorous academics, scholarly standards, and a learning environment that better prepares students for the challenges of a changing world.
-Nationally recognized for work with gifted and talented students, distinctive campuses, and innovative programs, WT is a school in which students achieve at the highest levels.
+Nationally recognized for work with gifted and talented students and for innovative programs, WT is a school in which students achieve at the highest levels.

 - 20% of the Class of 2013 and 23% of the Class of 2012 were recognized by the College Board as National Merit Finalists, Semi-finalists, Commended Scholars, or Achievement Scholars.
 Nationally, only about 5% of students are recognized with these distinctions each year for their performance on the PSAT.